Love Letter to my Brides & whoever is in need of reclaiming their spirit.

 How are you doing today?
 It’s Saira from Breath of Henna and I wanted to see how you were doing in the midst of planning your special day.
 I have merged together words of welcoming a new season; an awakening to self care with a LOVE LETTER for you.
 I hope these words help diffuse the unsettling noise in your mind and help you enjoy the days to come.

 You are human.
 You have every right to feel overwhelmed while reading the news and trying to maintain your strengths in front of your loved ones.
-Uncertainties are circulating around our planet and as humans we must take this time to self reflect.
+Firstly, kindly embrace yourself for you have survived a year within a worldwide adversity where many tribulations have come your way.
 Time is precious and we have oceans of it, along with blessings from the Universe.
 The following words of encouragement are for you because you too are in need of love, light and the sound of laughter.

 What is my name?
 Who am I?
 What do I love?